Home Mr Old Man FREIGHT PREPAID VS FREIGHT PAYABLE AT BASEL

 Hi,

-Bill of Lading marked “Freight Prepaid” has satisfied the requirement.
-“Freight Payable at Basel” should be treated as additional information with regard to the place where freight to be paid.
+The Bill of Lading marked “Freight Prepaid” complies with the LC requirement.
+The wording “Freight Payable at Basel” should be regarded as additional information indicating the place where the freight is payable and does not contradict the prepaid status.

-Please refer to my answer to a similar question in 2011.
+For reference, please see my response to a similar question published in 2011.

 QUOTE